MeteoSwiss/opendata/docs/general/roadmap.md

 ### APIs

 <details>
-  <summary>A proof of concept for the provision of 'Homogeneous Climate data series' via MeteoGate's climate data EDR API is being developed until the end of the current year.</summary>
+  <summary>A beta version for the provision of 'Homogeneous Climate data series' via MeteoGate's climate data EDR API is being developed until the end of the current year.</summary>

   More about EUMETNET's [MeteoGate](https://meteogate.eu).<br></br>
   More about [the 'Homogeneous Climate data series' product](https://opendatadocs.meteoswiss.ch/c-climate-data/c1-climate-stations_homogeneous).